nzeisenberg/nfl_project/README.md

 # What is the spread of an NFL game?:
 The spread is an artifical handicap created by sportsbooks to create an even bet between the two teams competing in a game.

 Example: If a sportsbook projects a team to win by 3-4 points, they could be given a 3.5 point handicap.
 Therefore the two options to choose would be the favorite (-3.5) or the underdog (+3.5).
 In selecting the favorite (-3.5), you would need the favorite to win by over 4 points to win the selection.
+This would mean the favorite covers the spread.
 On the other hand, in choosing the underdog, you would need the underdog to either win outright or lose by less than 4 points to win the selection.
+This would mean the underdog covers the spread, and the favorite does not cover.

 # What Data Is Being Used
 The data consists of all NFL Games since 2002 (not including the 2023 season).